This post may contain affiliate links. Read our disclosure policy here.

 Leftover tortillas can be refrigerated for a couple of days.
 To reheat, simply warm them in the taster oven.

 Now you can enjoy taco night even if you’re gluten & grain-free.
 Set out all your family’s favorite fillings – we love ground beef, cheese, lettuce, salsa, and guacamole – and let everyone create their own epic taco.
 It’s a dinner that will never get old!
-Here are some more ideas.
+Try these with my Shredded Chicken Tacos, slow cooker Pulled Pork Tacos, Mexican chicken tacos or even these rotisserie chicken tacos.

 Okay, I could easily go on and on about tacos, but you get the idea.
 Grab your favorite taco fixings, and these grain-free paleo tortillas and you’ll be ready for your next taco Tuesday in no time!